Atomic Force debuts, Vincent Ho hunts FWD Champions Day targets

 Golden Sixty sits on the cusp of HKD$100 million in earnings.

-Ho will next partner Stronger in the Group 2 Sprint Cup (1200m) on 3 April at Sha Tin before the pair tackles the HKD$20 million Group 1 Prize (1200m) together on FWD Champions Day (24 April) – both days when the 31-year-old ace also gets the leg-up on Hong Kong's superstar galloper Golden Sixty.
+Ho will next partner Stronger in the Group 2 Sprint Cup (1200m) on 3 April at Sha Tin before the pair tackles the HKD$20 million Group 1 Chairman’s Sprint Prize (1200m) together on FWD Champions Day (24 April) – both days when the 31-year-old ace also gets the leg-up on Hong Kong’s superstar galloper Golden Sixty.

-Heading towards the HKD$65 million showcase at Sha Tin next month, Golden Sixty will first tackle the Group 2 (1600m) before looking to join Bullish Luck (2005 & 2006), Xtension (2011 & 2012) and (2018 & 2019) as successive victors of the HKD$20 million Group 1 FWD Champions Mile (1600m).
+Heading towards the HKD$65 million showcase at Sha Tin next month, Golden Sixty will first tackle the Group 2 Chairman’s Trophy (1600m) before looking to join Bullish Luck (2005 & 2006), Xtension (2011 & 2012) and (2018 & 2019) as successive victors of the HKD$20 million Group 1 FWD Champions Mile (1600m).

 “The stable has reported he is good, he is doing well – they are keeping him happy and it’s all good.
 We’re going to race in the Group 2 Chairman’s Trophy (1600m, 3 April) and then the Group 1 FWD Champions Mile (1600m, 24 April),” Ho outlined.

-Last year, Golden Sixty went directly from victory in the 2021 Group 1 Citi Hong Kong Gold Cup (2000m) to the FWD Champions Mile, however, this term – with fewer runs under his belt – Golden Sixty will have a tune-up before his end-of-season target.
+Last year, Golden Sixty went directly from victory in the 2021 Group 1 Citi Hong Kong (2000m) to the FWD Champions Mile, however, this term – with fewer runs under his belt – Golden Sixty will have a tune-up before his end-of-season target.

 “This year he hasn’t run as much, so there’s no harm for him to race in the Group 2, he’s a tough horse and hopefully there’s no rain, but even in saying that, you never know and that was his first time in the wet last start, so he might have already learnt something and he might already know how to adapt to those conditions – he is a fast learner and horses like him can adapt to different tracks and conditions,” Ho said.